 We conducted scenario analyses to examine the uncertainty and potential variations in the findings.
-The scenarios are presented below, and the results are presented in Table 4.10:
+The scenarios examined are outlined below, with results for an ICER reference case in Table 4.10.
+Additional details and results for other scenarios are detailed in Supplement Section E5.